-Virtual relationships directly imply the reversal of the traditional sequence according to which interpersonal interactions have always taken place.
-While physical attraction has previously preceded the desire to learn more about the other person, knowledge now often comes before attraction and the realization of romantic interaction.
-People are initially encountered as abstract conglomerations of qualities and characteristics and only later met in their physical manifestations (Illouz, 2007).
+Virtual relationships directly imply the reversal of the traditional sequence in which interpersonal interactions have always taken place.
+While physical attraction has previously preceded the desire to learn more about the other person, knowledge often now comes before attraction and the realization of romantic interaction.
+People are initially encountered as abstract conglomerations of qualities and characteristics, and are only later met in physical form (Illouz, 2007).

-Although social networks create the visual illusion of “friendship circles” among strangers, they also flatten friendship and interpersonal connections, transforming them from relations that must be maintained through effort into mere sentiments (Kimchi, 2010).
-Despite the feeling of intimacy that appears to form in social networks, Park et al. (2011) found that Facebook was not a site on which profound relationships could be sustained over an extended period because of a lack of “truth.”
-In other words, they found a lack of correlation between genuine and honest sharing and the existence of intimacy on Facebook.
-The somewhat shallow relations to which Park and colleagues refer are continuously exacerbated by other social-cultural processes such as the decreasing influence of traditional communities and families on the formation of interpersonal ties and identity construction.
+Although social networks create the visual illusion of friendship circles among strangers, they also flatten friendship and interpersonal connections, transforming them from relations that must be maintained through effort, into mere sentiments (Kimchi, 2010).
+Despite the feeling of intimacy that appears to form in social networks, Park, et al. (2011) found that Facebook was not a site on which profound relationships could be sustained over an extended period, because there was a lack of ‘truth.’
+In other words, they found little correlation between genuine and honest sharing and the existence of intimacy on Facebook.
+The somewhat shallow relationships to which Park and colleagues refer are continuously made even shallower by other social-cultural processes, such as the decreasing influence of traditional communities and families on the formation of interpersonal ties and on the construction of identity.
 The loss of traditional structures parallels the emergence of individualism, which makes relationships fragile and transitory (Lambert, 2013).

-Determining perceived intimacy along the digital divide
+Determining perceived intimacy along the digital divide.
 The use of online social networks is prevalent among all segments of society.
+Nonetheless, the digital divide – the gap between different groups regarding their access and use of digital technology, especially the internet – has yet to disappear (Cooper & Kimmelman, 2001; DiMaggio, et al. 2004).
+Norris (2001) argues that the significance of the digital divide goes beyond the mere issue of access and levels of usage, because it reflects social, cultural, and economic inequalities.
+New claims about the shrinking of the digital divide are frequently advanced in the light of findings regarding the prevalence of new digital technologies and their usage.

-Nonetheless, the “digital divide” —gaps between different groups regarding their access and use of digital technology and especially of the internet—has yet to disappear (Cooper & Kimmelman, 2001; DiMaggio et al. 2004).
-Hargittai (2002) proposed a distinction between a digital divide between “first-level” and “second-level.”
-The “first-level” digital divide represents a gap in the frequency of access and use; users in the “second-level” digital divide are divided according to their online skill levels.
-Various studies have examined the gaps in access to and use of the internet among different groups that are distinguished by education, income, gender, age and other characteristics (Chen et al., 2002).
-Prensky (2011) identified two age groups with regards to their use of digital technology: “digital natives,” those who were born into a digital environment and perceive it as a natural space, and “digital immigrants,” who were forced to adopt (or reject) the technological transformations of the recent decades.
-The respondents were divided into five age groups.
-To examine the extent to which users perceive social networks as a space for intimacy, the first hypothesis postulated that:
+Hargittai (2002) proposed a distinction between first-level and second-level digital divides.
+The first-level digital divide represents a gap in the level of access and frequency of use, while the second-level digital divide represents a gap in online skill levels.
+Various studies have examined the gaps in the level of access and frequency of use of the internet among different groups according to education, income, gender, age, and other characteristics (Chen, et al., 2002).
+Prensky (2011) identified two age groups with regards to their use of digital technology: ‘digital natives,’ those who were born into a digital environment and perceive it as a natural space; and, ‘digital immigrants,’ those who were forced to adopt (or reject) recent technological transformations.

-H1: There is a significant difference in perceived intimacy index among respondents’ age groups.
+In our study, the respondents were divided into five age groups to examine the extent to which users perceive social networks as a space for intimacy.
+The first hypothesis (H1) postulated that there is a significant difference in perceived intimacy among respondents’ age groups.
 Perceived intimacy was defined as a multidimensional variable, a subjective construct measured as an index ranging from 1-5 (M = 2.63, SD = 0.67, α = 0.7).
-The variable was composed six items based on respondents’ assessment that "one can find true love on the internet", "one can find true love on online social networks", "intimacy can be established on social networks", "romantic relationship that begun through online social network can be developed", "romantic relationship that is primarily based on relations through a social network can be developed", "one can keep close relationships through online social network".
+The variable was based on respondents’ assessments of the following six statements:

+“One can find true love on the internet.”

+“One can find true love on online social networks.”

+“Intimacy can be established on social networks.”

+“Romantic relationships that begun through online social network can be developed.”

+“Romantic relationships that are primarily based on relations through a social network can be developed.”

+“One can keep close relationships through online social networks.”